 NexusUI offers a toolkit for musical/VJ controllers, including bridges to OpenSoundControl.
 But using canvas, for some godawful reason, which misses one of the strong points of browser interfaces - 20 years of developing a good interaction model.

-interface is similar to NexusUI, but quirkier and about a year older, so has vanished from our goldfish collective memory.
+is similar to NexusUI, but quirkier and about a year older, so has vanished from our goldfish collective memory.
 Also, Charlie Roberts’ code is powerful, brilliant even, but his highly opinionated aesthetic rubs me the wrong way so I don’t enjoy it.

 tangible.js lists some further useful libraries for this purpose.